-Gorman-Rupp: A Fast-Growing Future Dividend King That Keeps 'Pumping' Out The Dividends (NYSE:GRC)
+Gorman-Rupp: A Fast-Growing, Future Dividend King That Keeps 'Pumping' Out The Dividends (NYSE:GRC)

 A Very Safe Dividend You Can Trust In All Economic Conditions

-I base my dividend safety scores on 11 safety metrics.
+I base my dividend safety scores on 11 safety metrics:

-2020 consensus FCF payout ratio 62% vs 60% safe for industrials
+2020 consensus FCF payout ratio 62% vs. 60% safe for industrials

-Debt/capital: 0% vs 40% safe
+Debt/capital: 0% vs. 40% safe

-Debt/EBITDA: NA vs 3 or less safe (no debt)
+Debt/EBITDA: NA vs. 3 or less safe (no debt)

-Interest coverage ratio: NA vs 8+ safe (no debt)
+Interest coverage ratio: NA vs. 8+ safe (no debt)

 S&P credit rating: Not rated (no need when it doesn't use debt)

-Note: This article was co-produced with Dividend Sensei and edited by Brad Thomas.